serialport/serialport-rs/README.md

 # Dependencies

-Rust versions 1.59.0 and higher are supported.
+Rust versions 1.59.0 and higher are supported by the library itself.
+There are examples requiring newer versions of Rust.

 For GNU/Linux `pkg-config` headers are required: